Houssam999/ComiteSuivi/README.md

 Node Hierarchy Calculation: It calculates the hierarchical distance of each node from the central node in the network graph.
 Visualization: It generates visualizations for verification and analysis.
 Data Export: It saves the results, including images and detailed CSV files, for further study and for calibrating theoretical mathematical models.
-The script is optimized for parallel processing, utilizing multiple CPU cores (up to 40 cores) to efficiently handle large datasets.
+The script is optimized for parallel processing, utilizing multiple CPU cores to efficiently handle large datasets.

 Features